forestgrape/coronavirus/index.md

 As the [movement of virions](#movement-of-virions) is random, virions reach things they get attached to at random.
 If a virus strain frequently reaches animals of some species, there are several cases [for programmers: switch(animal) aka animal match]:
 * the animal reached is a host -> continue life cycle
 * the animal reached is not a host:
-    - it is NEVER infectable -> break
+    - it is not infectable -> break
     - it is infectable.
 This yields an [*interspecies infection*](#interspecies-infection).
 Again two cases:
-        * the virus can not regularly leave the host i.e. it is a cul-de-sac -> break
+        * the virus can *not* leave to infect other hosts -> break i.e. it is a cul-de-sac
-        * virions frequently can leave to infect other hosts -> gives rise to a new life cycle: an [*interspecies jump*](#interspecies-jump) has happend.
+        * virions can leave to infect other hosts -> gives rise to a new life cycle: an [*interspecies jump*](#interspecies-jump) has happend.
 Since likely the evolutionary drive changes this gives raise to a new virus strain.